- As a property manager or owner, you know that retaining residents directly translates to money earned and saves.

 - Maintain a positive attitude in your communications.
 Every property manager knows that sometimes you simply can’t accommodate a resident’s request.
 But even in these instances, communicate with residents using friendly, positive language — and be sincere.

 - Provide residents with helpful resources.
 For example, did the building’s garbage collection policy just change?
 Be sure to email the update to your residents and post printed copies in areas where they will be seen.
 There’s nothing more frustrating to a resident than taking out the trash only to find that collection day has changed from Tuesday to Thursday.
+Further, implementing a resident referral program is a huge helpful resource for residents that will help retain residents.

 Now is the time to focus on creating a healthier relationship between property management, building staff, and residents.
 You want your residents to not just think of your building as a place they live, but as a home they’re invested in.
 Creating these positive interactions will cut down on time spent resolving conflicts while bolstering your relationship with tenants.